varigence/docs/bimlflex/user-guide/bimlflex-administration/setting-editor.md

 Settings within the BimlFlex Applicationare organized into categories, **Setting Groups,** such as Azure, Core, DataVault, Snowflake, etc. Each setting group contains settings that share a common purpose or area.

-Hovering the mouse pointer over individual settings will display tooltips relating to same, along with brief explanation as to how settings will impact the solution.
+Hovering the mouse pointer over individual settings will display tooltips relating to some, along with brief explanation as to how settings will impact the solution.

 ![Tooltips](../../static/img/settings-floating-tool-tip.png "Tooltips")